lmfit/lmfit-py/doc/fitting.rst

 Writing a Fitting Function
 ===============================

-An important component of a fit is writing a function to be minimized in the least-squares sense.
+An important component of a fit is writing a function to be minimized -- the *objective function*.
 Since this function will be called by other routines, there are fairly stringent requirements for its call signature and return value.
 In principle, your function can be any python callable, but it must look like this:

 .. function:: func(params, *args, **kws):